 Graphs of solutions to differential equations y' = f(x, y) can be generated by hand from numeric data.
 The most popular method for handgraphing is the connect-the-dots method.
 This method constructs a graph as straight-line connections of the data points.
-See Example 24, page 36.
+See Example 24, page 37.

-Curve library methods and computer methods for graphing equations and numerical data sets are considered elsewhere; see page 737.
+Curve library methods and computer methods for graphing equations and numerical data sets are considered elsewhere; see page 849.
 These methods apply especially if the curve is given by an equation, explicit or implicit.

-20 Example (IVP with Two Solutions) Verify that the initial value problem has two solutions, $y = x^2/4$ and a constant solution y = 0.
+20 Example (IVP with Two Solutions) Display an answer check for the initial value problem (IVP) on interval x ≥ 0, showing that it has two solutions: (1) y(x) = x2/4 and (2) constant solution y(x) = 0.